cmacdonald/TextSegmenter/README.md

 # QuerySegmenter
-A text segmenter based on unigram/bigram statistics in Java, inspired by the segmenter by Peter Norvig
+A text segmenter based on unigram/bigram statistics in Java, inspired by the segmenter by Peter Norvig.